 How brands are marketed and presented, however, plays a huge part in who ends up seeking out the clothing, and so in terms of the fashion industry itself there is still distinct “womenswear” and “menswear” categories.
 Admittedly, corporate work places often require classic tailored pieces for their male employees.

-Whether you’re looking for something traditional, avant garde or just comfortable, there are many Scandinavian fashion designers creating well-made, beautiful menswear.
-Here are our favourites:
+Whether you’re looking for something traditional, avant garde or just comfortable, there are many Scandinavian fashion designers creating well-made, beautiful menswear designed for Scandinavian men.
+Here are our favorite Scandinavian Menswear brands:

 This Danish brand has clean-cut tailoring and the occasional inspired pattern for adding a little fun and color to your workwear.